Gas drillers draw less water, but concerns linger

 Environmentalists say the whole issue is part of the continuing challenge of updating record-keeping in a state that is suddenly home to the nation's biggest natural gas field, the Marcellus Shale.
 The drilling boom has been driven by the hydraulic fracturing, or fracking, process that uses large amounts of water and sand along with chemicals to break rock apart and free the gas.

-"There's no statewide authority that identifies one agency as being responsible for tracking water usage," Jugovic said.
+"There's no statewide authority that identifies one agency as being responsible for tracking water usage," said George Jugovic, a former top DEP official who is now with the group Penn Future.

 DEP spokesman John Poister said there are some technical challenges to tracking water use.